 I want to bring more than one rifle.
 Is that okay?
 In most cases, yes.
-If you're booking a private class, and have already had the basic 2 day class that we offer, you might want to get trajectory data for 2 or even 3 different rifles during a range rental day or private class.
+If you're booking a private class, and have already had the basic 2 day class that we offer, you might want to get trajectory data for 2 or even 3 different rifles during a private 1 day class.
 That said, for learning the art of long range shooting, you're going to want to choose the best rifle available to you, and stick with that rifle for the entire course.
 It's okay to bring a back up rifle, just in case something goes wrong with the primary rifle you plan to use.

 Do you have rifles we can rent?
 Yes, we do.
 They will be chambered in .308 Winchester caliber, and all you would need to do is bring good match ammo (factory match, not hand loads) and you can rent the rifles for 30 dollars per day of shooting. (note: hand loads are fine if you're using your own rifle).
 We need to keep the brass from your factory loads for the 30 dollar rate.
 Rate is higher if you want to keep your brass, email and ask for specifics.

 Are there motels in the area?
 Yes, we have a corporate rate set up with Country Inn & Suites in Wytheville, VA.
 Our agreed rate with them is 75 dollars per night, for up to 2 persons in the room.
 Call 276-223-1058 to book your room.
-Or, if you are doing a day clinic or rifle match in Bland, check out the Walker Mountain Motel.
-We do not have a corporate rate with them, but their rooms are very inexpensive.
-Call 276-688-3331

 What about camping?
 Yes, check out Deer Trail Park.
 276-228-3636 Tell Ted and Kathy we sent you. :)